• PEAK DISTRICT WALKS

 We had a detour around the top of a quarry which gave spectacular views over the valley and down to Coniston Water.
 There was a little waterfall too, which looked really lovely.
 Unfortunately my camera got water inside it and didn’t cope too well with the wet conditions so some of the photos didn’t come out.

-About a third of the way up the climb there is the ruins of some old slate mines with mining equipment scattered all over the place.
+About a third of the way up the climb there are the ruins of some old slate mines with mining equipment scattered all over the place.
 There are the remnants of buildings and machinery to have a look at and it’s a good excuse for a breather on the climb up the Old Man.
 According to Coniston Slate these mines have been worked since the 13th Century!

 The climb continues up steep rocky tracks to Low Water, which is a beautiful mountain tarn set at the foot of Brim Fell and the Old Man.
 When we reached here the heavens opened and it rained so bad we might as well have been for a wild swim, like some of the other hikers were doing!
 I bet on a hot summers day this would be the perfect place to stop off and eat a picnic.
 Alas, it wasn’t when we visited!